hhorigian/hubitat-thinqconnect/README.md

 ### 2. Get Your PAT Token

-1. Visit the LG ThinQ Connect portal
+1. Visit the LG ThinQ Connect portal.
+2. Note your country/region
+3. Login using the same credentials as your LG ThinQ app.
-2. Create a new application or use an existing one
+4. Create a new application or use an existing one
-3. Generate a Personal Access Token (PAT)
+5. Generate a Personal Access Token (PAT)
-4. Note your country/region

 ### 3. Obtain MQTT Certificates